[Snakeroot Organic Farm logo]

 The system is far from perfect.
 We still have several problem areas, and we are still working on tweeking the management of our in-ground greenhouse production.
 The first problem is that the carrots and beet greens growing in GH1 are usually completely harvested by early June, yet the field crops—planted in late April—have yet to reach harvestable size.
 This leaves an undisirable gap in our production.
 So we either need to get the field crops to come in sooner or dedicate more greenhouse space to their production.

 Another problem is that growing a fall crop of cukes or tomatoes means sometime in July we need to remove plants that are still producing, but aren't as important now that the field crops are coming in.
 If we don't get the fall crop planted early enough in the summer, then fall production is minimal, especially so since the days shorten considerably after early October.
+In fact, we have pretty much given up trying to extend the tomato our cuke season into the fall primarily due to low productivity.
+We have tried transplanting beans into the beds in late July, but September yield was barely worth the effort.
+Instead, we have discovered that chard and celery do really well in the unheated fall greenhouses, and their season can be extended a month beyond the point when the cold has killed the field crops.
+White stem chard will even overwinter producing a good crop for a short time in late April and May.
+So we are now following early greenhouse cukes with chard and celery.

 We understand that we have created a unique ecological niche in this greenhouse, one which is far separated in season from the one just outside the walls, but one which is also physically connected to it's surroundings once the outside season catches up and the doors remain open for ventilation.
 We allow some weeds to grow all season long, although we try to pull them before they go to seed.
-We typically have goldenrod, white clover, foxtail, field sorrel, lamb's quarters, jewelweed, chickweed, anise hyssop and poppies as weeds.
+We typically have goldenrod, foxtail, field sorrel, lamb's quarters, jewelweed, chickweed, anise hyssop and poppies as weeds.
 This is our attempt to maintain a certain "wildness" in the greenhouse, the better to maintain pest/predator populations year round.

 Although we have had no aphid problems in the greenhouse, we have had difficulties with two spotted spider mites, white flies, and of course cucumber beetles.
 (We have cucumber beetles in May!)
 Spider mites have been kept in check very well by purchase and release of predatory mites every three or four years.
 We have had limited success in controlling white flies with encarsia wasps and delphastus beetles.
 The cucumber beetles we hand pick in the cool parts of the day, sometimes several times a day.
 This year we are going to incorporate Hb nematodes and beauvaria fungus in the soil to attack the larvae.